 Disney Cruise Breakfast Times

 Breakfast is served in one of the dining rooms and at Cabanas Buffet on all of the Disney ships, except Disney Wish where the buffet is called Marceline Market.

 Disney cruise breakfast times do vary so the only reliable way to know is to look at the Cruise Navigator which you get every day – or the Disney Cruise App.

-Usually, the buffet hours at Cabanas for breakfast will be from around 7.30 am until 11.30 am on Days at Sea.
+Usually, the buffet hours at Cabanas and Marceline Market for breakfast will be from around 7.30 am until 11.30 am on Days at Sea.

 On port days the breakfast hours will vary depending upon what time the ship is due to arrive in port.
 Hours will generally be shorter on port days but may start early.